We can help you incorporate in Belize

-Belize is a central American country known for its English-speaking ability, and robust offshore environment.
-Belize is very well accustomed to setting up offshore companies and trusts, and you are in good hands to start a business in Belize.
+Belize is a Central American country known for its English-speaking ability, and robust offshore environment.

-The Limited Liability Companies Act was enacted in 2011 to enhance its burgeoning offshore sector.
+The Limited Liability Companies Act was enacted in 2011.
 LLCs are similar to IBCs except they have membership interest, rather than shareholder stock, having both the advantages of a partnership and the advantages of a corporation, being a more flexible structure than the latter.

 Belize LLCs do not face any reporting requirements.
-Startup costs and ongoing government fees are relatively low.
+Setup costs and ongoing government fees are low.

-An LLC is perfect for protecting liquid assets like cash, or securities, bonds or other investments.
+An LLC is suitable for protecting liquid assets like cash, or securities, bonds or other investments.